Kyonru/feel.lua/README.md

 # feel.lua

 `feel.lua` is a tiny LOVE2D-first feedback sequencing library for making actions feel good.
-It wraps a vendored copy of [flux](https://github.com/rxi/flux) so you can describe game feel as small Lua recipes: animation, timing, emitted effects, audio cues, callbacks, random choices, loops, and grouped steps.

-The core stays small and table-driven.
-LOVE-specific work lives in optional adapters or user callbacks.

 ## What It Does